gramineproject/examples/openvino/README.md

 recent version of OpenVINO toolkit (as of this writing, version 2020.4).
-We use the "Object Detection C++ Sample SSD" (object_detection_sample_ssd) example from the OpenVINO distribution as a concrete application running under Graphene-SGX.
+We use the "Object Detection C++ Sample SSD" (object_detection_sample_ssd) example from the OpenVINO distribution as a concrete application running under Gramine-SGX.
 We test only the CPU backend (i.e., no GPU or FPGA).

 We build OpenVINO from the source code instead of using an existing installation.
 **Note:** the build process requires ~1.1GB of disk space and takes ~20 minutes.